Fukki/auto-target/README.md

 Please decrease and increase maxTarget by your self it's not auto detect.
 ```
 # Auto Cast not working
-goto your SP or PR config and disable skill you want to auto-cast from this moudule
+goto your SP or PR config and disable that skill you want to auto-cast from this moudule